Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: Equipment, Locations , and Dataset

 \subsection{Measurement Equipment}

-\addedMK{We utilize a 28\thinspace{GHz} channel sounder consisting of a separate Tx and Rx, shown in the inset photographs within Figs.~\ref{fig:meas-map} and~\ref{fig:locmaps}.
-The Tx is equipped with an omnidirectional antenna with 0\thinspace{dBi} azimuthal gain, and transmits a +22\thinspace{dBm} continuous-wave tone.
-The Rx, mounted on a rotating platform, is fed by a horn antenna with 14.5\thinspace{dBi} gain and 10$^{\circ}$ half-power beamwidth in azimuth and 24\thinspace{dBi} gain in total.} \addedMK{Both the Tx and Rx have free running local oscillators (LOs) with a frequency offset of at most 10\thinspace{kHz}, and are powered by batteries to support portable measurements.}
+\addedMK{We utilize a narrowband 28\thinspace{GHz} channel sounder consisting of a separate TX and RX, shown in the inset photographs within Figs.~\ref{fig:meas-map} and~\ref{fig:locmaps}.
+The TX is equipped with an omnidirectional antenna with 0\thinspace{dBi} azimuthal gain, and transmits a +22\thinspace{dBm} continuous-wave tone.
+The RX, mounted on a rotating platform, is fed by a horn antenna with 14.5\thinspace{dBi} gain and 10$^{\circ}$ half-power beamwidth in azimuth and 24\thinspace{dBi} gain in total.} \addedMK{Both the TX and RX have free running local oscillators (LOs) with a frequency offset of at most 10\thinspace{kHz}, and are powered by batteries to support portable measurements.}

-The channel sounder is calibrated within an anechoic chamber to ensure an absolute power accuracy of {0.15}\thinspace{dB}. \addedMK{In the configuration with the rotating horn antenna, the channel sounder can measure path gain between -62\thinspace{dB} and -161\thinspace{dB} with at least 10\thinspace{dB} of SNR to provide a reliable measurement in the presence of channel fading.
-This corresponds to {1,000}\thinspace{m} Tx-Rx link distance with {40}\thinspace{dB} of additional loss above free space.
-In practise, we are able to measure distances well in excess of {1,000}\thinspace{m} on sufficiently long streets from the \textbf{ROO} location.
+The channel sounder is calibrated within an anechoic chamber to ensure an absolute power accuracy of {0.15}\thinspace{dB}. \addedMK{In the configuration with the rotating horn antenna, the channel sounder can measure path gains between -62\thinspace{dB} and -161\thinspace{dB} with at least 10\thinspace{dB} of SNR to provide a reliable measurement in the presence of channel fading.
+This corresponds to a {1,000}\thinspace{m} TX-RX link distance with {40}\thinspace{dB} of additional loss above free space.
+In practice, we are able to achieve sufficient SNR for reliable path loss measurement at distances well in excess of {1,000}\thinspace{m}, as is the case for some scenarios at the \textbf{ROO} location.
 Additional details on the channel sounder are provided in~\cite{du2020suburban,chen201928,kohli2024outdoor}.}